Leahlijuan/RESTful-Blog-App/README.md

-A blog website which can add new blogs, edit blog and delete blogs.
+A blog website which can add new blog, edit blog and delete blog.